 SOLICITATION AND DISTRIBUTION OF HANDBILLS OR LEAFLETS

-All handbills or leaflets must clearly state the name of the organization or individual.
+All handbills or leaflets distributed on campus must clearly state the name of the organization or individual responsible for the publicity and/or event.
 Policies on solicitation and the distribution of handbills and leaflets vary by building.

 Due to the limited time a frame can be displayed on the screen, only certain events will be displayed.
-Advertisements for large scale and well attended annual events can be submitted to Jen Kennedy at firstname.lastname@example.org for approval.
+Advertisements for large scale and well attended annual events can be submitted to the Student Centers for approval (submisstions can be emailed to Hafsah Mohammed at firstname.lastname@example.org).
 All submissions should include the events name and description, the RSO putting on the event, the date-time-location of the event, and any pictures of previous events or RSO members.
 All events need to be submitted at least two weeks prior to the event(s).
 All submissions should be in jpeg format.
 Only events taking place within the next seven days will be displayed.

 TABLE TENTS IN DINING HALLS